Criedor/wdys_api/README.md

               "Page successfully created."

-->On initial load of the extension by a TM he gets all his projects and the related base pages
+"/projects/extensions/initial" -> On initial load of the extension by a TM he gets all his projects and the related base pages

     post  /projects/extensions/initial